PrashantSinghT99/Tourist_Homepage/README.md

 # Tourist_HometownHomepage

-Created Tourist Homepage for practise using HTML+CSS Solo project This was a 'from scratch' project as part of learning Frontend Web Dev from Scrimba.com after completing the basic HTML and CSS introduction section.
+Created Tourist Homepage for practise using HTML+CSS Solo project This was a 'from scratch' project as part of learning Frontend Web Dev from Scrimba.com.
 The requirements were:

 Used classes
 Used Flexbox